 HIV/AIDS:

-Kerala State Aids Control Society is the pioneer organisation in the State working with the objective of controlling the spread of HIV as well as strengthening the State’s capacity to respond to HIV/AIDS.
-The society was formed to implement National Aids Control Programme in the State.
-The prevalence rate in the State has declined from 0.21 per cent in 2008-09 to 0.13 in 2010-11 and 0.06 per cent in 2021.
-The prevalence rate in India in 2021 is 0.21 per cent.
-In Kerala, the prevalence of HIV/AIDS is 0.41 per cent (4.95 per cent in 2011) among injecting drug users (IDU) which is 6.26 per cent at the National-level.
-It is 0.23 per cent (0.36 per cent in 2011) among men having sex with men (MSM) which is 2.69 per cent at the National-level and 0.10 per cent (0.73 per cent in 2011) among Female Sex Workers (FSW) which is 1.56 per cent in India in 2017.
-Among transgender persons, HIV prevalence rate in Kerala is 0.16 per cent which is 3.14 per cent at the National-level.
-HIV prevalence among migrants in India is 0.51 per cent.
-HIV estimates in India and Kerala based on India HIV Estimates 2021 are given below:
+Kerala State Aids Control Society is the pioneer organisation in the State working to control the spread of HIV as well as strengthen the State’s capacity to respond to HIV/AIDS.
+In Kerala, the prevalence of HIV/AIDS is 0.41 per cent (4.95 per cent in 2011) among injecting drug users (IDU) which is 6.26 per cent at the national level.
+It is 0.23 per cent (0.36 per cent in 2011) among men having sex with men (MSM) which is 2.69 per cent at the national level and 0.10 per cent (0.73 per cent in 2011) among Female Sex Workers (FSW) which is 1.56 per cent in India in 2017.
+Among transgender, the HIV prevalence rate in Kerala is 0.16 per cent which is 3.14 per cent at the national level.
+HIV prevalence among migrants in India is 0.51 per cent (Source: Kerala State Aids Control Society).
+HIV estimates in India and Kerala based on India HIV Estimates 2023 are given below:

 HIV estimates in India and Kerala